Xabi89/arztekasse/README.md

 All API responses are wrapped in a data field.
 This structure eases future features like pagination or links, since we can simply add more fields alongside data.

-Our endpoint to retrieve the places by Id, it has an optional parameter 'includedCloseDays' in case we want to see the days the business is closed.
-By default, the value is false which means only the days the business is open will be returned.
+Our endpoint to retrieve the places by Id, it has an optional parameter 'onlyOpenHours' in case we want to filter the days our business is open.
+By default, the value is false which means all the days the business will be returned.

 Aggregating consecutive days that share identical hours seems very client-specific.
 If the business changes this requirement, the backend code must be updated, which potentially could impact all consumers.